kiseta/super-rentals/README.md

 ## Running Playwright Tests

-Run the following command in CLI Terminal
+Run the following command in CLI Terminal, if prompted to install Playwright libraries accept the suggested installation.

 **--headed** parameter is added to see tests executed, to run in headless mode (Playwright default) remove this from the command below.

 ```